 The MARAC Archives continues to grow as files generated by MARAC officers and other MARAC participants are retired from active use and forwarded to the MARAC Archives at College Park.
 Donations of any MARAC-related material, such as old newsletters, programs, copies of papers delivered at sessions, committee files, and MARAC-related computer diskettes, are encouraged.
 It is not necessary to "pre-process" or "inventory" materials before they are transferred to the Archives, or to even formally notify the MARAC Archivist before they are sent.

-As an alternative, Lauren Brown, the MARAC Archives Coordinator, regularly attends all MARAC meetings and it is easy to make arrangements to transfer materials to his car at those meetings.
-This is also true for any member of the Steering Committee since he also attends all four Steering Committee meetings throughout the year.
+As an alternative, Lauren Brown, the MARAC Archives Coordinator, regularly attends all MARAC meetings and it is possible to make arrangements to transfer archival materials to him at those meetings.
+This is also true for any member of the Steering Committee since Lauren also attends all four Steering Committee meetings throughout the year.
 He can be reached at email@example.com.